Moldova's pro-EU party takes decisive lead in election fraught with Russian interference claims

 The pivotal vote will elect a new 101-seat parliament, after which Moldova’s president nominates a prime minister, generally from the leading party or bloc, which can then try to form a new government.
 A proposed government needs parliamentary approval.

-When polls closed locally at 9 p.m.
-(1800 GMT) on Sunday, the Central Electoral Commission reported that more than 1.59 million, or about 51.9% of eligible voters had cast ballots.
+When polls closed locally at 9 p.m. on Sunday, the Central Electoral Commission reported that more than 1.59 million, or about 51.9% of eligible voters had cast ballots.
 Some 276,000 Moldovans have voted in polling stations set up abroad, which will remain open until 7 p.m. in their respective countries.
-In the 2021 parliamentary election, turnout was just over 48%.

 Moldova’s large diaspora will likely play a decisive role in the final outcome.
 In last year’s presidential runoff — which was also viewed as a choice between East and West — a record number of 327,000 voters cast ballots abroad, more than 82% of whom favored Moldova’s pro-Western President Maia Sandu.